UKHSA-Internal/coronavirus-dashboard-metadata/modals/cardMetadata/vaccinations/cardVaccinationsDailyUptake.md

 ### Vaccination uptake

-Number of people and percentage of the population aged 18 and over who have received a COVID-19 vaccination.
+Number of people and percentage of the adult population who have received a COVID-19 vaccination.

 {inc:base/vaccinationsUptake.md|modals}